Finding the best cloud storage provider can look like a challenge, with all kinds of factors and issues to consider.

 Seasoned techies can check out how we test cloud storage providers, or maybe browse the extensive list of 50+ cloud storage services we've reviewed to date.

 If you're just looking for the top providers, we've ranked our top eight based on capacity, price, security, ease of use and more, and you can read our conclusions just a short scroll down the page.

 In this list we've focused on quality paid packages for consumers and small businesses, but if that doesn't quite suit your needs, we also have guides to the Best free cloud storage, Best business cloud storage, Best cloud backup services and Best photo cloud storage.

-1. IDrive is the best cloud storage provider (opens in new tab)
+1. IDrive is out top cloud storage provider (opens in new tab)

-IDrive (opens in new tab), the cloud storage veteran, delivers tons of storage online for an incredibly small outlay.
-5TB for $3.48 for the first year is unmatched till now and so is the support for unlimited devices and the extensive file versioning system available.
+IDrive (opens in new tab), the cloud storage veteran, delivers tons of storage online for an incredibly small outlay, across a wide range of platforms.
+10TB of storage for $3.98 (opens in new tab) for the first year is unmatched and so is the support for unlimited devices and the extensive file versioning system available.

 2. pCloud provides a lifetime cloud storage subscription (opens in new tab)

 pCloud (opens in new tab) is more expensive than the competition, but the one-off payment means that you won't have to worry about renewal fees that can be horrendously expensive. $350 for 10 years service is less than $3 per month.